 A deputy commander of a Russian special forces unit, 44-year-old Nikita Klenkov, was shot dead in the region around the nation’s capital, the Institute for the Study of War (ISW) reported on Thursday, citing Russian sources.

-A high-ranking officer of the Russian Main Military Intelligence Directorate (GRU), Klenkov served with military unit 43292 in Ukraine and served as deputy commander of the Special Operations Forces Training Center.
+A high-ranking GRU (Russian Main Military Intelligence Directorate) officer, Klenkov served with military unit 43292 in Ukraine and was deputy commander of the Special Operations Forces Training Center.

 Advertisement